NBISweden/pgip-exercises/ld_pruning_pca.md

 sgkit is likely too cumbersome to explain to include.
 Keep as reference, use EIGENSOFT or plink for pruning and pca.

 ```

-Before pruning the data, we make a plot of the LD structure.
-We will
-use `python` for plotting and first load the necessary libraries:

 ```{code-cell} pgip
 import os